awsdocs/aws-lambda-developer-guide/doc_source/lambda-edge.md

 + When you publish a new version of a function, Lambda doesn't automatically copy triggers from the previous version to the new version\.
 You must reproduce the triggers for the new version\.

-+ When you add a trigger for a CloudFront event to a function, if there's already a trigger for the same distribution, cache behavior, and event for an earlier version of the same function, Lambda deletes the trigger from the earlier version\.
++ When you add a trigger for a CloudFront event to a function, if there's already a trigger for the same distribution, cache behavior, and event for an earlier version of the same function, Lambda deletes the trigger from the earlier version\.<a name="lambda-edge-edit-function-procedure"></a>

 **To edit a Lambda function \(AWS Lambda console\)**